jeantimex/flights-tracker/README.md

 # ✈️ Flight Tracker 3D

-A real-time 3D visualization of global flight paths with dynamic day/night cycles, built with Three.js.
+A 3D simulation of global flight paths with dynamic day/night cycles, built with Three.js.
 Watch thousands of flights move across a photorealistic Earth with customizable controls and performance optimizations.

 https://github.com/user-attachments/assets/a31ce178-a4ca-4692-94b4-429759189e8a